fdiblen/fish-memory/README.md

-# fish-memory
-Tips &amp; Tricks to help my fish momery
+Tips &amp; Tricks to help my fish memory and not to google the same stuff over and over again

 # GNOME
 ## Set Nautilus as default file manager